Should We Still Organize Corporate Hackathons in the AI Era?

 Frequently Asked Questions

 What's the biggest mistake companies make with AI-era hackathons?
 Failing to plan post-hackathon follow-through.
-Without a clear path from winning idea to resourced development, hackathons become innovation theater.
+Without a clear path from winning idea to resourced development, hackathons become innovation theatre.
 Define the pathway before the event begins.
+(For the four most common measurement mistakes specifically, see the hackathon scorecard.)

 How do we ensure fairness when some teams are better at using AI tools?
 Provide equal AI tool access to all teams, offer pre-hackathon AI training sessions, and update assessment criteria to explicitly value problem identification and creative direction — not just output volume.